-The Board of Education selected Castallo & Silky, an educational consulting firm from Syracuse, New York.
+The Board of Education selected Castallo & Silky, an educational consulting firm from Syracuse, New York to conduct this study.
 Mr. Alan Pole and Dr. William Silky led this study for the firm.
 Castallo & Silky has extensive experience in working with school districts in New York State that have considered a variety of reorganizational options.

-To answer the "critical study questions", a study design, which is presented in the next chapter, was developed with the express purpose of being open and complete.
+To answer the "critical study questions", a study design, which is presented in the next chapter, was developed with the express purpose of being transparent and complete.
 In order to emphasize the openness of this process, the consultants committed to the following guidelines for the study:

 - 1. The study will be conducted in an open and fair manner; - 2.
 All data will be presented to the Board of Education; and - 3.
-Recommendations will: - a. benefit student learning, - b. be sensitive to the unique cultural context of Unatego Central School District, - c. not be influenced by special interest groups, - d. be educationally sound, - e, be fiscally responsible and realistic, and - f. provide a five to seven year perspective.
+Recommendations will: - a. benefit student learning, - b. be sensitive to the unique cultural context of Unatego, - c. not be influenced by special interest groups, - d. be educationally sound, - e. be fiscally responsible and realistic, and - f. provide a five to seven year perspective.

 The study concludes with this final report to the Board of Education.
-The recommendations contained in this document represent those of the consultants only and are presented as a vehicle for engaging the Board in discussion regarding the best organization of the district, its programs, and its facilities.
+While the advisory committee had significant input into the development of this study, the recommendations contained in this document represent those of the consultants only and are presented as a vehicle for engaging the Board in discussion regarding the best organization of the district, its programs, and its facilities.